NDLUG/ndlug.org/content/post/2019raspi/index.md

 access to the server's movies, pictures, etc. This seems to be a great alternative to a Roku or even Chromecast.

 <br>
-While the blog writer was unable to snag a picture of the movie Moana streaming via Kodi, trust me - it happened :)
+After getting things set up and working, some LUG members started to watch Moana via Kodi!

 <br>